MakePrisms/boardwalkcash/README.md

 to the client side, be mindful of the bundle size.
 [Bundlephobia](https://bundlephobia.com/) can be used to check the total size of the dependency (the actual impact on the app bundle size could be smaller if we are using only some elements and the lib supports tree shaking).

+## Database

+Sensitive data is stored in Open Secret platform.
+The rest of the data is stored to Postgres database hosted on Supabase.
+While developing locally local Supabase stack is used.
+To start it run `bun run supabase start` command.
+To stop it run `bun run supabase stop` command.
+Start command will start the database and realtime service plus other services useful for development like Supabase Studio.
+You can use Supabase Studio to inspect the database and run queries.
+Supabase is configured in `supabase/config.toml` file.

+### Database migrations

+Schema changes to the Postgres database should be done using migrations.
+Migrations are stored in `supabase/migrations` folder.
+Always try to make the schema changes in a backwards compatible way.

+Database migrations can be done in two ways:
+1. Using Supabase Studio.
+With this approach you can make db changes directly to your local database in the Studio UI and then run `bun supabase db diff --file <MIGRATION_NAME>` to create a migration file for the changes.
+2. Using `bun supabase migration new <MIGRATION_NAME>`.
+This command will create a new empty migration file in the `supabase/migrations` folder where you can then write the SQL commands to make the changes.
+To apply the migration to the local database run `bun supabase db push`.

+To keep the db typescript types in sync with the database schema run `bun run db:generate-types` command.
+If you forget to run this command after making changes to the database, the types will be updated by the pre-commit hook.
+To skip the pre-commit hook use `--no-verify` param with `git commit` command.
+This can be useful when committing temporary code but the CI will check if the types are up to date and if not will not allow merging to `master`.

+To reset local database run `bun supabase db reset`.
+Note that this will delete any existing local data and run all migrations on clean db.

+Migrations are applied to hosted envs automatically by the Supabase platform.

 ## Code style & formatting